lwe-frodo/lwe-frodo/README.md

 This will run the test harness indefinitely (hit `Ctrl-C` to stop).
 Given that the probability of failure for the default parameters is 2<sup>-38.9</sup>, you should not see any failures unless you run it for several billion iterations.

+You can get runtime benchmarking results by typing:

+	./test bench

+In order to obtain accurate benchmarking results, you should disable hyperthreading (a.k.a. hardware multithreading) and TurboBoost.  `./test bench` will output instructions on how to do so.

 ## Parameters

 The software includes 4 parameters sets, as described in the paper: